 Annual Income and Type of Employment

-Therefore, even if you are making mad money as a freelancer or a sole-proprietor, when compared to a permanent employee with a fixed monthly salary, you’re likely to appear as the higher-risk applicant.
+Therefore, even if you are making big money as a freelancer or a sole-proprietor, when compared to a permanent employee with a fixed monthly salary, you’re likely to appear as the higher-risk applicant.
+Don’t worry though – just like look for loans that welcome applicants by both salaried and self-employed employees, like the RHB Easy-Pinjaman Express and Alliance Bank CashFirst Personal Loan.

 In addition, the high status of the company you work for i.e. MNC or public-listed firm could help bolster your application, whereas a newly-incorporated sole-proprietor may not hold as much sway.